rudderlabs/rudder-integrations-config/.github/pull_request_template.md

 If the pull request is a **new feature**,

-### Any technical or performance related pointers to consider with the change?

-N/A

 ### Any new dependencies introduced with this change?

 N/A

-### Any new generic utility introduced or modified.
+### Any new checks got introduced or modified in test suites.
 Please explain the changes.

 N/A